Donders-Institute/bidscoin/README.md

 The core idea of the bidstrainer is that you know your own scan protocol and can therefore point out which files should go where in the BIDS.
 In order to do so, you have to place raw sample files for each of the BIDS data types / runs in your scan protocol (e.g. T1, fMRI, etc) in the appropriate folder of a semantic folder tree (named `samples`, see the [bidstrainer example](#bidstrainer-example)).
 If you run `bidstrainer.py` with just the name of your bidsfolder, bidstrainer will create this semantic folder tree for you in the `code` subfolder (if it is not already there).
 Generally, when placing your sample files, it will be fairly straightforward to find your way in this semantic folder tree, but in doubt you should have a look at the [BIDS specification](http://bids.neuroimaging.io/bids_spec.pdf).
 Note that the deepest foldername in the tree denotes the BIDS suffix (e.g. "T1w").
 You do not need to place samples from your non-BIDS data types / runs (such as localizer or spectroscopy scans) in the folder tree, these data types will automatically go into the "extra_data" folder.

 If all sample files have been put in the appropriate location, you can (re)run the bidstrainer to create a bidsmap file for your study.
 How this works is that, on one hand, the bidstrainer will read a predefined set of (e.g. key DICOM) attributes from each sample file and, on the other hand, take the path-names of the sample files to infer the associated BIDS modality.
 In this way, a list of unique key-value mappings between sets of (DICOM) attributes and sets of BIDS-labels is defined, the so-called [bidsmap](#the-bidsmap-files), that can be used as input for the [bidsmapper tool](#running-the-bidsmapper).
-If the predifend set of attributes does not uniquely identify your particular scan sequences (not likely but possible), or if you simnply prefer to use more or other attributes, you can (copy and) edit the [bidsmap_template.yaml](./heuristics/bidsmap_template.yaml) file in the heuristics folder and re-run the bidstrainer whith this customized template as an input argument.
+If the predefined set of attributes does not uniquely identify your particular scan sequences (not likely but possible), or if you simply prefer to use more or other attributes, you can (copy and) edit the [bidsmap_template.yaml](./heuristics/bidsmap_template.yaml) file in the heuristics folder and re-run the bidstrainer with this customized template as an input argument.

 <a name="bidstrainer-example">![Bidstrainer example](./docs/sample_tree.png)</a>
 *Bidstrainer example.
 The red arrow depicts a raw data sample (left file browser) that is put (copied over) to the appropriate location in the semantic folder tree (right file browser)*